prysm.propagation#

 Parameters:

-• wavefunction (numpy.ndarray) – the pupil wavefunction
+• wavefunction (ndarray) – gradient at the pupil plane

 Returns: